shanemion/spotifylooper/README.md

 1. Input the start and end times for your desired loop in the format MM:SS.
 2. Click on 'Loop Song' button to start looping the current song between these specified times.
-3. Click on 'Stop Song' button to stop the loop.
+3. Click on 'Stop Loop' button to stop the loop.

 Please note that your Spotify Developer credentials (Client ID, Client Secret, and Redirect URI) are required to use this application.